Post Pregnancy Diet: 22 Must-Have Foods For New Moms

 They are a rich source of protein.
 You may have egg scramble for breakfast, hard boiled egg along with a salad for lunch, or an omelet for dinner.
 Choose DHA-fortified eggs to improve the essential fatty acid levels in your milk.

 You are at risk of dehydration when breastfeeding.
 Therefore, you need to hydrate yourself to keep up your milk production and energy levels.
 Juice and milk may help, but none of the fluids can be as filling and hydrating as water.
-Take as much water as you can.
-Cut down the caffeinated drinks as they can cause sleep problems and irritability in the baby.
+Drink at least 8-10 glasses of water daily.
+You can also include herbal teas and clear soups in your post-pregnancy diet.
+However, cut down on caffeinated and energy drinks as they can cause sleep problems and irritability in the baby.

 Turmeric contains essential vitamins and minerals including vitamins B6 and C, potassium, manganese, magnesium, and fiber.
 Turmeric aids in treating inflammation and therefore, helps heal post-pregnancy wounds and stomach disorders (8).
 You may consume it by adding half a teaspoon to one full glass of warm milk, preferably before bedtime.